Deeooonn/Cybersecurity_Portfolio/Cyberops_Track/Kibana_Investigations/01. Isolate Compromised Host Using 5 Tuple/README.md

 * Pivoting to Wireshark by right clicking on alert ID, we could read all packets assembled in the TCP conversation by selecting follow > TCP stream

-* Pivoting to kibana by right clicking on the src/dest ip showed the associated alerts and then filtering for the files showed files transmitted during the conversation.
+* Pivoting to kibana by right clicking on the src/dest ip lookup showed the associated alerts and then filtering for the files showed files transmitted during the conversation.

 * Clicking on the conversation id displayed the capME! view of the stolen fle content.